Open Burn Info

 Camp Fires(also called Recreational Fires)are defined as fires that are burning clean dry firewood, (not yard waste,) in a fire ring or bowl that is no larger than three feet in diameter.
 Approved camp fires also must have a two-foot perimeter around them.
 Camp fires are allowed year round, except when a county burn ban is in effect, and require no permit.
 Note: county burning rules may conflict with state or private campground rules at certain times of year, if you are visiting San Juan County, please confirm the burning status that is in place at the location you are staying.
 Recreational fires must be fueled by clean, dry, natural wood.
 Refuse, plastic, painted wood, etc. cannot be burned, garbage burning is subject to fines.
 Burn barrels are not allowed at any time due to a prohibition by the State Department of Ecology.

 Residential Firesare the burning of piles of brush and yard debris in piles no larger than 10 feet in diameter with a permit issued by the Fire Marshal’s Office.
 These permits may be obtained on the Burn Permits website.

-Residential burn permits cost $20.00 and go on sale sometime in October and are valid until the 31st of May.
+Residential burn permits cost $20.00 and go on sale October 4th 2021, and are valid until the 31st of May.
 Residential burning permits are designed to allow homeowners or caretakers of property to reduce the fuel load of a property or to dispose of cleared trees and vegetation by burning.
 Other permits may be required for land clearing and tree cutting/thinning purposes.
 Note: some years an extension of 15-30 days may be granted for the burning season by the Fire Marshal’s Office when weather permits.